-- Solve your scrambled Rubik's Cube - if you have a cube you couldn't solve for a long time this program will help you for sure.
+- Solve your scrambled Rubik's Cube - if you have a cube you couldn't solve for a long time this program will help you.

-- Play online - hit the scramble button and try to solve it online dragging the layers with your mouse or using the allocated buttons or your keyboard.
+- Play online - hit the scramble button and try to solve it in your web browser dragging the layers with your mouse or using the allocated buttons or your keyboard.

 - Generate Rubik's Cube images - you can save the scrambled cube as a picture clicking on the 'Generate image' checkbox.
 Many formats and settings are available.

-- Discover - learn notation, try patterns etc.
+- Discover the cube - learn notation, try patterns etc.

 How to use the Rubik's Cube Solver?

-To use the program all you have to do is to set the colors of your scrambled cube, press the Solve button and the program will show you the steps (rotations) needed to solve your puzzle.
-There are three different views to choose from, select whichever you like the most.
-While you're playing back the solution you can select a fourth view which uses Java TM.
-This interactive presentation allows you to drag and rotate the whole cube the way you want.
+You have to set the colors of your scrambled cube, press the Solve button and the program will show you the steps (rotations) needed to get it fixed.
+There are three different views to choose from, select the one you like the most.

 The program is working with any color scheme which uses these six colors: white, red, blue, orange, green, and yellow.
 It doesn't matter if the colors are not in this order on your cube because the program automatically determines the color settings according to the middle pieces.
 Unfortunately only a layer-by-layer solution is available if your cube is not using the classic color scheme.

-There are many ways to to set up the scrambled cube.
+There are many ways to set up the scrambled cube.
 You can pick a color on the palette, then paste it on one of the fields.
 You can also do multiple clicks on a field to change its color.
-Generate a random scramble, and reset the cube to the solved position with one click.
+Generate a random scramble, and reset the cube to the solved position with the Reset button.
 Apply any basic rotation by clicking on one of the permutation buttons or by pressing the corresponding buttons on your keyboard: R, L, U, D, F and B. Drag a field with your mouse and rotate in the desired direction.
-Under the permutation buttons you can see the description of every button to help you understand what these permutations mean if you're not familiar with them.
+Under the permutation buttons you can see the description of each button to help you understand what they mean.

-After you set a valid scramble you can try to solve it online using the rotation buttons or click the Solve button and the program will show you the solution.
+After you set a valid scramble you can try to solve it online using the rotation buttons, or click the Solve button and the program will show you the solution.
 Please be patient because depending on your internet connection and computer configuration this can take a while.
-After the program finds the solution it might ask you to reorient the puzzle in your hands because it will always solve the cube starting from the bottom layer.
+When the program finds the steps it might ask you to reorient the puzzle in your hands because it will always solve the cube starting from the bottom layer.

 Please double check your puzzle when the solver says Invalid scramble.
-You might have switched one or more pieces.
+You might have swapped one or more pieces.
 Go back to the scramble page and try to find the problem.
 If the program throws this error many times in a row then your cube might have been assembled in an unsolvable configuration.
 In this case you have to take it apart and build it in the solved state.